 “Student Quote”

 “While others keep on talking about the crisis of our young men, we choose to focus on the promise.
-Today these young men and women are committing to excellence in both academic and life endeavors said Sherman Browne, Chief Empowerment Officer of the AIMHigh Empowerment Institute.
+Today these young men and women are committing to excellence in both academic and life endeavors” said Sherman Browne, Chief Empowerment Officer of the AIMHigh Empowerment Institute.
 “It doesn’t matter where they come from, or what they’ve been through, geography doesn’t determine biography.
 Our young men & women will write a new story for their lives.

 AIMHigh provides rites of passage programming for cohorts of young men & women to improve academic, personal, professional and social outcomes.
 The goal is to dismantle the “School to Prison Pipeline” while establishing a new “School to Prominence model.”